ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

   For `.*js` files use classic eslint.[^6]

-  I've been use it with [this config](https://github.com/standard/eslint-config-standard).
+  I will use it with [this config](https://github.com/standard/eslint-config-standard).

   So install deps: